Hard Rock Zombies: Plot

 Holy Moses, a rock band led by lead singer and bassist Jessie, is informed by their manager Ron that they will be performing at a small conservative Californian town in an effort to impress Don Matson, a famous record company executive whom Ron hopes will give the band a record deal.
-Before leaving, however, Jessie encounters a girl named Cassie, who tells him to stay away from the town.
+Before leaving, however, Jessie encounters a girl named Cassie (aged 12-14), who tells him to stay away from the town.

 The next day, whilst driving to the town, Ron and Holy Moses meet a young woman named Elsa, who convinces them to stay over at her family's mansion for the weekend.
 Whilst exploring the town, however, the band finds the locals to be unusually bigoted against them, warning them not to perform tomorrow.
 The town sheriff even throws them in jail for seemingly no reason, but Cassie quickly shows up and saves the band by giving them bail money.
 Later, Ron is brought to an emergency town council meeting which ultimately introduces a new law banning rock 'n' roll music in town.
 Cassie's father then grabs a shotgun, planning to do away with the band.

 Back at Elsa's mansion, Jessie practices a song he has been writing based on an ancient Latin text that was supposedly used to resurrect the dead.
 He discovers that the magic actually works when he inadvertedly brings a dead tarantula back to life by playing the song.
 Meanwhile, the other band members are brutally murdered by Elsa and her mother Eva, who is actually a werewolf.
 Cassie rushes to Eva's mansion to warn Jessie about her father, only for Eva's groundskeeper Olaf to appear and start chasing them.
 Jessie gives Cassie a tape recording of the song and tells her to play it in case he gets caught, right before Olaf catches up to him and kills him with a weedwhacker.